ovh/docs/pages/cloud/dedicated/firewall_network/guide.en-gb.md

 ---
-title: Configuring the Firewall Network
+title: 'Configuring the Network Firewall'
 slug: firewall-network
-section: Network Management
+section: 'Network Management'
 ---

-**Last updated 16th November 2017**
+**Last updated 16th July 2018**

 ## Objective

-To protect its global infrastructure and its customers’ servers, OVH offers a firewall that can be configured and integrated into the **Anti-DDoS** (VAC) solution: the Firewall Network.
+To protect its global infrastructure and its customers’ servers, OVH offers a firewall that can be configured and integrated into the **Anti-DDoS** (VAC) solution: the Network Firewall.
 This is an option that will enable you to limit how much your service is exposed to attacks from the public network.

 **This guide will take you through the steps for its configuration**.